BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Our Top Tips for the JR Pass

-Tip 1: If you’ve done the maths and figured out that the JR Pass is worth it, buy your JR Pass in advance online.
-Don’t make the same mistake we did, because we queued for more than 2 hours in Japan to buy our pass at Tokyo station.
-Leave enough time for the pass to be posted to you before your trip!
+Tip 1: If you’ve done the maths and figured out that the JR Pass is worth it, buy your JR Pass online in advance.
+Don’t make the same mistake we did on our first Japan trip – we queued for over 2 hours at Tokyo Station to buy it in person.
+On our second trip, we ordered it through 12Go (a popular site for booking trains, buses, and transfers across Asia), and it was so much easier.
+Just make sure to leave enough time for the pass to be posted to you before your trip!

 Tip 2: If the JR Pass doesn’t pay off for you, you can book individual Shinkansen (bullet train) tickets in advance here before heading to Japan, which can also save time and money.